 TrueStar Health

-Post dklvw on Sat Dec 24, 2011 10:36 am
+Post dklvw Sat Dec 24, 2011 2:36 pm

 Truestar is a network marketing (aka multilevel marketing or MLM) scheme.
 In other words, it's a pyramid scheme with a high priced product, thus making it legal.
 I'm not against this per se because some mlm companies are worthy, but the vast majority are crap and fly-by-night.
 I can't speak for the quality of their products or their price-point (does anyone ever admit to selling crap at expensive prices?).
 However, it might work in Snap club's, IF it's only marketed as a distribution system and NOT as a recruitment mechanism.
 This assumes that they offer quality products at reasonable prices.